ThomasDoesAI/ThomasDoesAI.github.io/index.md

 <section class="featured-section">
   <h2>Featured Projects</h2>
-  <p>Explore some of my most prominent work in the field of ML/AI.
+  <p>Explore some of my work in the field of Machine Learning.
 Click on a project to learn more about its details, technologies used, and the outcomes achieved.</p>
 </section>

 <div class="project-list">